 Ama Dablam has also known as the of the Himalaya.
 A beautiful snowcapped, granite peak locates in the Everest region of Nepal.
-Ama Dablam means “The Mother’s Jewel Box” and given the name owing to іt’ѕ appearance.
-It height being 6812 meters only, but the level of difficulty involves, however, is comparatively high.
-Ama Dablam Expedition is technically demanding climb, however, is truly worth it.
-The summit offers spectacular, spell bounding views of mountains such as the Mount Everest, Lhotse, Island peak, Makalu, Khumbu among many others although South-west route up this sacred piece of ice-covered rock is most common.
+Ama Dablam means “The Mother’s Jewel Box” and is given the name owing to іt’ѕ appearance.
+Its height is 6812 meters only, but the level of difficulty involves, however, is comparatively high.
+Ama Dablam Expedition is a technically demanding climb, however, is truly worth it.
+The summit offers spectacular, spell bounding views of mountains such as Mount Everest, Lhotse, Island peak, Makalu, Khumbu among many others although the South-west route up this sacred piece of ice-covered rock is most common.

 Ama Dablam Expedition: Itinerary